 This pandemic introduced us to the new normal where we spend more time at home.
-One of the major activities that helped us keep the lockdown fatigue at bay was growing healthy plants and tending to our gardens.
+One of the major activities that helped us keep the lockdown fatigue at bay was growing healthy plants and tending to our gardens and indoor plants.
 Not only does it keep us busy during these uncertain times but it also allowed us to become full-fledged “plant parents” and grow a green thumb.

 There are many ways to grow healthy plants because each kind of plant has a different requirement.
-Soil is one of the most crucial steps in growing a plant because it holds the plant from its root and stores the nutrients for the plants to grow.
+Soil is one of the most crucial steps in growing plants because it holds the plant from its root and stores the nutrients for the plants to grow.
 Composting is a way to ensure that the soil you use has the necessary nutrients to grow your plant.
 Not only does it help produce healthy plants but also aids in sustainability efforts.
+These plants can help our mental health and improve and purify the air quality.

 What is Composting?